 An important part in the picturesque overall scene in the little town is played by the several restaurants serving specialities from the Gruyère region: fondue, raclette and, especially, desserts made with the excellent Gruyère double cream.

 In the modern show cheesery at Gruyères you can see how the tasty Gruyère cheese is made.
-And to round off the tour of culinary delights: for those with a sweet tooth it would be worth taking a guided tour round the Cailler chocolate factory in nearby Broc.
+And to round off the tour of culinary delights: for those with a sweet tooth it would be worth taking a guided tour round the Maison Cailler The Swiss Chocolate factory in nearby Broc.

 Accessible according to individual's wishes and abilities.
 A system of tokens gives you access to all these leisure pursuits: Bobsleigh, Dowhill-scootering, Grass scooter, minigolf, Cheese dairy on the alp.